jotaoncode/frontend-nanodegree-arcade-game/README.md

 </VirtualHost>
 ```

-Finally if you changed some config run restart to apache.

 Other option is just serving from www folder.

+Finally if you changed some configuration, then run restart to apache.

 ### Run the game